neurobagel/documentation/docs/mr_proc/workflow/bids_conv.md

 ```

+!!! note

+    Once `heuristic.py` is finalized, only `stage_2` needs to be run peridodically unless new scan protocol is added.

 ### BIDS validator
 - Make sure you have the appropriate bids_validator container in your `<DATASET_ROOT>/proc/global_configs.json`
 - Use [run_bids_val.sh](https://github.com/neurodatascience/mr_proc/blob/main/workflow/bids_conv/scripts/run_bids_val.sh) to check for errors and warnings